shanmukhateja/ovs-client/README.md

 ## Testing

-This project doesn't have tests as I've begun adding tests to our projects from August 2019 due to a company policy and so I didn't want to mess it up.
+This project doesn't have tests.

 ## PWA